excellalabs/excella-badges/README.md

 #### This repo consists of two main parts:

-I. App
+### I. App

-##### A dockerized web application containing a front-end management app and a NEST backend with PostGres
+    A dockerized web application containing a front-end management app and a NEST backend with PostGres

-II.
+### II.
 Documentation

-##### The documentation repo containing all of the brainstorming ideas, meeting notes, and research notes associated with this project
+    The documentation repo containing all of the brainstorming ideas, meeting notes, and research notes associated with this project

+### III.
+Meeting Notes

+    Meeting notes section to keep track of discussions (both in team and other teams)